suverahealth/dev-challenge/README.md

 2. *Backend*: make a performance improvement to the API as a whole

 Testing tasks:
-1. Add end-to-end testing on the frontend (e.g. using [Cypress](https://www.cypress.io/)), including at least 1 or 2 user-behaviour-driven tests
+1. *Frontend*: Add end-to-end testing on the frontend (e.g. using [Cypress](https://www.cypress.io/)), including at least 1 or 2 user-behaviour-driven tests
-2. Add unit testing on the backend (e.g. using [Jest](https://www.serverless.com/blog/unit-testing-nodejs-serverless-jest/) or [tape](https://www.npmjs.com/package/tape)), including at least 1 or 2 user-behaviour-driven tests
+2. *Backend*: Add unit testing on the backend (e.g. using [Jest](https://www.serverless.com/blog/unit-testing-nodejs-serverless-jest/) or [tape](https://www.npmjs.com/package/tape)), including at least 1 or 2 user-behaviour-driven tests

 *optional extra tasks:*
 If you find that you have time and would like to make the app even nicer, you could tackle one of the following tasks: